-Part 1: “The institution’s current catalogue describes the institution consistent with its mission statement and sets forth the obligations and responsibilities of both students and the institution.
-Institutions relying on electronic catalogues ensure the availability of archival editions sufficient to serve the needs of alumni and former and returning students.”
+Part 1: “The institution’s current catalog describes the institution consistent with its mission statement and sets forth the obligations and responsibilities of both students and the institution.
+Institutions relying on electronic catalogs ensure the availability of archival editions sufficient to serve the needs of alumni and former and returning students.”

-The College of Coastal Georgia's Catalog describes the institution consistent with its mission statement and sets forth the obligations and responsibilities of both students and the institution.
-Archival electronic editions are available on the Catalog web page dating back to the 2007-08 academic year.
+The College of Coastal Georgia’s Catalog describes the institution consistent with its mission statement and sets forth the obligations and responsibilities of both students and the institution.
+Archival electronic editions are available on the Academic Catalogs web page dating back to the 2007-08 academic year.

-Part 2: “All forms of print and electronic communications officially representing the institution are consistent with catalogue content and accurately portray the conditions and opportunities available at the institution.”
+Part 2: “All forms of print and electronic communications officially representing the institution are consistent with catalog content and accurately portray the conditions and opportunities available at the institution.”

 The College’s catalog serves as the official document to provide foundational content for all print and web communications.
 All official printed and electronic publications adhere to the College’s visual identity standards guidelines to ensure consistency in design and presentation.